zeittresor/protracker_mod_choral_generator/README.md

 <i><b>New in Commit dd96d8b (latest / 30.12.2025 v1.3):</b></i>

-- Added the option to select presets (all of the so far testet pattern orders)
+- Added the option to select presets from the pattern order field as a pulldown menu (all of the so far testet pattern orders)
 - Changed the slowdown effect to the last pattern (if enabled) instead of explicit pattern 5

 <img width="477" height="392" alt="v1_3" src="https://github.com/user-attachments/assets/8278d9e9-cf6d-471d-ba08-e7d2d785d3b2" />